 - Headaches: cervicogenic (coming from the upper neck joints), tension and migraine

 - Pain due to muscle spasms

 - Joint tracking pain such as patellar or scapular dyskinesia

 - BPPV forms of dizziness after MRI was performed by MD to rule out other causes

 What should be done before getting CMT/SMT?
-You should always seek out a chiropractor to be cleared for treatment (see our blog on how to choose your chiropractor if you need help with figuring this out).
+You should always seek out a chiropractor to be cleared for treatment.
 The list above, though helpful for head knowledge, should not be used to self diagnose yourself or clear you for CMT.

 We hope this blog will serve as a resource to help you expand your options for your nerve, muscle, and skeletal treatments in the future.
-If you would like to see if you are a candidate that could start receiving the benefits of chiropractic care, we would love to have you be thoroughly examined in our office (schedule here).
+If you would like to see if you are a candidate that could start receiving the benefits of chiropractic care, we would love to have you be thoroughly examined in our office.

 We appreciate your continued interest in our blog.
-Please subscribe here so you can be notified of the upcoming series, which will give a detailed look at chiropractic services.
+Please subscribe so you can be notified of upcoming blogs